Mammad900/Auto-AutoRun/README.md

 ##### Screen-shots

-Shown in a separate tab named 'Screenshots', Each picture is 600px wide, 400px high
+Shown in a separate tab named 'Screenshots'

 ### Versions